 Is everyone’s experience going to be smooth sailing?
 No. Maybe you tried and it didn’t work out for your students.
 Remember that what works for one group of students may not work for another.
 During my first year with flexible seating I learned A LOT.
 There are things I will do differently next year, and I’m sure new adjustments will happen for a new diverse group of kiddos to meet their needs.
 However, if you had a less than great experience, I would say reflect and retry it!
 And If you haven’t tried out flexible seating, I strongly encourage you to do so because it will change so much in your classroom and your students.
 If you’re fearful of the unknown like I was, check out my Beginning of the Year Survival Guide to learn about all the ins and outs of flexible seating as well as how to successfully set up your classroom for a smooth sailing year.

 One of the most important things I learned from flexible seating is that in order to help empower your littles to take ownership of their learning, you have to let go.
 I know as educators (and trust me I’m a total type A personality) it’s hard to let go but amazing things can happen when you do.
 I also learned there’s no one right way to set up flexible seating.
 You just have to do what works for you and your students!
 Be sure to check out my post about my tips on how to successfully set up flexible seating in your classroom.

-If you subscribe to my email list, this post comes with a Flexible Seating Brochure FREEBIE that you and your parents will love!
+If you subscribe to my email list, this post comes with a Flexible Seating Checklist FREEBIE that you will love!
 You will also get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.